mlbakke/7BeginnerProjects/README.md

 <h2>Third project: Product Landing Page</h2>
 A Product page consisting of several different sections.
-Responsive layout, a header, footer, navigation, simple email form, features section, video section, and a section for three different offers.
+Responsive layout, a header, footer, navigation, simple email form, features section, video section, and a section with three different offers.
 Consists solely of HTML and CSS.

 <h2>More to come</h2>